-326 This requirement is achieved by the changing the Operating Mode Selection from ROM Booting mode to Flash Booting mode and then locking.
-The Bootloader is only supported in ROM Booting mode.
-In Flash Booting mode, the Bootlaader doesn't operate.
+326 This requirement is achieved by changing the Operating Mode Selection from ROM Booting mode to FLASH Booting mode and then locking the Operating Mode.
+If the chip is locked in FLASH booting mode, the TSF prevents deploying the Loader functionality.
+The Bootloader is then disabled and user cannot change the TOE Booting mode any more after the locking.